jaames/flipnote-player/README.md

 * [Sketch](https://sketchapp.com/) (for making graphics)

 ### Development Setup

+**Note: I'm still learning about react, so this codebase is likely to undergo some large changes as I refactor things.
+Please bear that in mind if you wish to contribute.**

 * Make sure you have NodeJS and NPM installed
 * Copy `.env.example` to `.env` (change the config variables if needed)